pidgey0403/Focus/README.md

 ---

 This app was designed as a revision to my original Pomodoro timer that was made solely with HTML/CSS and Javascript.
-My newfound competency in front-end web development frameworks like React.js, and languages like TypeScript & SASS, allowed me to re-innovate my ideas and deliver a more complete product.
+My newfound competency in front-end web development frameworks like React.js, and languages like TypeScript & SASS, allowed me to re-innovate my ideas and deliver a more complete product for use in a classroom setting, with younger students.

 ## Features 🤖

 - light and dark themes for user comfort
 - customizable study durations to suit personal concentration patterns